Reviewed by Hamish Sinclair, R&D Manager

 What is the deadline to register R&D activities for FY2024-25?

 30 April 2026.
-This is an absolute deadline with no extensions.
+Extensions are available only in limited circumstances and must be applied for – never rely on one.
 Registration must be completed through the DISR customer portal before this date or the claim for the entire income year is lost.

 What is the R&D Tax Incentive offset rate for small businesses?